How Much Does General Liability Insurance Cost in Massachusetts?

 Average General Liability Insurance Costs in Massachusetts by Industry

 Massachusetts general liability insurance costs show a split market.
-Most industries pay well below the state average of $169 monthly, while a small group of high-risk sectors pushes costs much higher.
+Most industries pay well below the state average of $169 monthly, while a small group of high-risk sectors drives costs much higher.
 Four patterns explain this distribution:

 Data filtered by: